 The API documentation should be marked up with version information.
-When a new API is added the class should be marked with the epytext @since: field including the version number when the change was introduced.
-This version number should be in the form x.y (for example, @since: 15.1).
+When a new API is added the class should be marked with the epytext @since: field to include the version number when the change was introduced.
+The placeholder string Twisted NEXT will be replaced at release time with the appropriate version number.
+For example: